ss9214/ss9214/README.md

-- 👋 Hi, I’m Srihari.
-I am currently studying Computer Engineering in my freshman year.
+- 👋 Hello!
+I’m Srihari.
+I am currently studying Computer Science at UMass Amherst and I'm in my second year.
-- 👀 I’m interested in becoming fluent in python, SQL, javascript, java, and HTML.
+- 👀 My strongest languages are Python, JavaScript and TypeScript, but I have learned Java, C, SQL, and many libraries and frameworks as well.
-- 🌱 I’m currently learning to code a discord bot, which can be seen in my TreehouseDiscordBot repository.
+- I'm interesting in exploring Artificial Intelligence and Data Science, as well as Optimization Techniques.
-- 📬 You can reach me on discord @ItsTree#7391 or by email: iamsrihari.921@gmail.com
+- 📬 You can reach me by email: iamsrihari.921@gmail.com